SECTIONS

 Read More

-The USDA maintained its forecast for 2024-’25 corn use in ethanol in its latest World Agricultural Supply and Demand Estimates report, released Jan.
-10. The forecast for 2024-’25 corn production was lowered, with the outlook for prices revised up.
+The USDA maintained its forecast for 2024-’25 corn use in ethanol production in its latest World Agricultural Supply and Demand Estimates report, released April 10.
+The expected season-average corn price was unchanged.

 Read More